Oh the Prices You'll See: Designing a Fair Exchange System to Mitigate Personalized Pricing: Future Work and Limitations

 \section{Future Work and Limitations}

-\textbf{Scale of transactions:} In this work we discuss the sale of one type of good $g$.
-We assume that agents $V$ all browse the market $\mathcal{M}$ around the same time for good $g$, so the system $\mathcal{S}$ matches these agents together.
-We believe this closeness in browsing time is important so all agents in $V$ can acquire good $g$ in a timely manner.
-It is possible, however, that multiple agents are browsing the same marketplace for multiple goods.
-This means that multiple matchings and transactions would occur in parallel, increasing the profit but also the cost of the system $\mathcal{S}$ to maintain itself.
+\textbf{Scale of transactions:} In this work we discuss the sale of one good $g$.
+We assume consumers $V$ simultaneously browse the market $\mathcal{M}$ for good $g$, so the system $\mathcal{S}$ matches these consumers.
+This assumption is important so all consumers in $V$ can acquire good $g$ in a timely manner.
+It is possible, however, that consumers are browsing the same marketplace for multiple goods.
+In this case, multiple matchings and transactions would occur in parallel, increasing profit but also the cost of the system $\mathcal{S}$ to maintain itself.
 If our system were to be deployed on a real market, the time scale and number of goods would need to be considered in the matching.
-We leave this multi-good matching problem for future work.
+We leave the multi-good matching problem for future work.

 \textbf{Market structure:} Our simulations assume a particular market structure, where a single good is available with enough supply to satisfy all demand.
-We also assume that each agent \textit{must} buy the good.
+We also assume that each consumer \textit{must} buy the good.
 However, one rationale for personalized pricing is that some users are less willing to pay for a good than others \cite{NBERw23775}.
-Incorporating this requires a more detailed utility function for purchasing the good in the first place, which we defer to future work.
+Incorporating this requires a more detailed utility function for good purchase, which we defer to future work.
 We also assume that the resource constraint per user is the same; in practice this may not be true.

-\textbf{Response by pricing algorithm:} Importantly, we assume that the market's pricing algorithm does not respond to this new consumer trading.
-We believe this is a reasonable assumption; if a very small group of individuals is participating in this system, the consumers' behavior may go unnoticed.
-However, we recognize that if the behavior is detected, the pricing system could react, possibly raising prices overall and resulting in all users losing access to cheaper pricing --- this has been suggested by \citet{kosmopoulou2016customer} This dynamic between the pricing algorithm and agents is a rich area for future exploration.

-\textbf{Collective Formation:} Here we allowed agents to join the collective for free but pay a fee per transaction.
-Another potential structure is to charge agents a flat fee as soon as they choose to join the collective, and then allow them to exchange without additional transaction cost.
-However, this structure comes with the challenge (both practically and in modeling) of convincing users to join a collective with an upfront fee.
+\textbf{System participation:} Here we allowed consumers to participate for free but pay a fee per transaction.
+Another potential structure is to charge a flat fee to participate, but then allow consumers to exchange freely.
+However, this structure requires convincing users to join the system with an upfront fee.
 Investigating and comparing these exchange system structures is an avenue for future work.